Don’t just Play the Game

 Sonoma Library to Host Minecraft Camp

-Video game ‘Minecraft’ finds a home in school
+Video game ‘Minecraft’ finds a home in schools

 Reading, Writing, Arithmetic, and Lately, Coding